sofi388/pml-exam/README.md

 ## Usage

 Each solution is provided in a separate Jupyter notebook or Python script.
-You can run the notebooks using Jupyter Notebook or JupyterLab.
+You can run the notebooks using Google Colab, Jupyter Notebook or JupyterLab.
 To start Jupyter Notebook, use the following command:

 ```bash
 jupyter notebook